3 Dreamy Tuscany Road Trips to Discover the Val d’Orcia’s Hidden Gems

-Tuscany, Italy has some of the most breathtaking landscapes in the world, and it's not hard to see why it attracts people from around the world.
+Tuscany, Italy has some of the most breathtaking landscapes in the world, and it's not hard to see why it’s at the top of so many traveler’s Italy bucket list.
 The fertile fields and valleys south of the Renaissance capital of Florence hold countless surprises for its visitors.
 There are regions you'd never guess were Tuscany - like the Garfagnana region north of Pisa bordered by alpine mountains, or the Maremma where you'll find caves carved by the early Etruscans out of Tufa stone.
 There are even rice fields in the land of Chianti and Brunello di Montalcino.
 But given its sizable region (over 8,875 square miles), it’s telling that so many tourists come to see the same small valley south of Siena to leisurely drive the iconic countryside.
 Taking a Tuscany road trip is on many travelers’ bucket lists, a testament to its rare beauty.

 The patchwork of rolling wheat fields, verdant green forests and narrow, cypress lined roads with earthy stone farmhouses dotting the quilt like buttons is just such a classic scene.
 It mesmerizes, inviting a glass of wine, a nibble of cheese, and nothing else but a wondrous gaze.
 It's so iconic in fact, UNESCO (United Nations Educational, Scientific and Cultural Organization) has bestowed status not once, but seven times upon the region, including the swath of valley that defines the landscape of Tuscany - the Val d'Orcia.
 Tuscany’s landscape is unique in Europe.
 Some regions might come close with stunning vineyards like the south of France, the Istrian peninsula of Croatia, or south Styrian Austria.
 But it’s still not Tuscany.